mrshadow-in/net-recon/README.md

 - Subnet (if no IP range is provided)

 For Minecraft scanning, you'll also be prompted to enter:
+- Port range to scan (start port and end port)
 - Number of threads to use for scanning

 ### Examples